Gimlet Media: Chompers

 Hosted by Rachel Ward, Chompers is a twice daily show designed to help kids develop good tooth brushing habits.
 The show is designed to help kids brushing for the full two minutes that dentists recommend by integrating jokes, riddles, stories, fun facts, silly songs and more.
 Chompers is the first Gimlet-produced podcast that is directly integrated into an Amazon Alexa Skill.
 The show debuted on March 1, 2018.

 Without Fail

 Billed as Gimlet's first interview show, Without Fail features CEO Alex Blumberg interviewing new guests in each episode.
 Each episode includes a guest who has taken a big professional risk, with the interview discussing why and how that risk came to be.
 The first season debuted on October 1, 2018.
-Guests on the show include Sophia Amoruso, Andre Iguodala, and Andrew Mason.
+Guests on the show included Sophia Amoruso, Andre Iguodala, and Andrew Mason.

 Conviction

 On February 4, 2019, Gimlet released the first season of its investigative true crime series Conviction.
 All seven episodes of the season were released together.
-Intended to focus on a new story each season, the first release is hosted by Saki Knafo and covers reporting he did involving a series of NYPD officers and some of the people they arrested.
+Intended to focus on a new story each season, the first season is hosted by Saki Knafo and covers reporting he did involving a series of NYPD officers and some of the people they arrested.
 The first season was released in partnership with The New York Times Magazine and Type Investigations.